Buddy Williams (jazz drummer)

 Ira "Buddy" Williams (born December 17, 1952, in New York City) is an American jazz drummer.
 He has played with Grover Washington, Cedar Walton, David Sanborn, Kirk Whalum, Joe Sample, The Manhattan Transfer, Nat Adderley, Roberta Flack, McCoy Tyner and others.
-Willams is a past member of the Saturday Night Live Band, and has done drums and percussion for theatrical works including Hello, Dolly!, Motown: The Musical, The Color Purple, among others.
+Willams is a past member of the Saturday Night Live Band, and has performed drums and percussion for theatrical works including Hello, Dolly!, Motown: The Musical, The Color Purple, among others.

 In 2024, Williams received the New York City Musicians Collective Honors award.

 Early life and education

 Buddy Willams started playing professionally at eight years old.
 He attended High School of Music and Art during which time he played with the group "Natural Essence".
 Williams graduated from Manhattan School of Music.

 Career

 In Leonard Feather’s 1976 review of Nat Adderley’s Adderley Quintet debut performance in Los Angeles, he described "an explosive drummer named Buddy Williams."

 During the early 1980s, he toured with Corea and Return to Forever, then worked with Bobby Lyle, Eliane Elias, David Benoit, Michel Petrucciani and McCoy Tyner, playing on his "Looking Out" album.

 In 1981, Williams co-wrote "Rollin' On" and "Ballad for D." with Roberta Flack for the Bustin' Loose soundtrack.